pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-aws-secrets-manager.md

 }
 ```

+## Best practices

+- **Rotate secrets regularly**: Implement a routine for regularly rotating secrets to enhance security.
+- **Provide least-privilege access**: Employ IAM policies for granular access control to secrets.
+- **Audit and monitor secret access**: Use AWS CloudTrail and other monitoring tools to track access and modifications to your secrets.

 ## Challenges and considerations

 AWS Secrets Manager is a powerful tool for managing secrets and cryptographic keys, but  it does come with its own set of challenges, considerations, and limitations.
 Some of the key aspects to be aware of include: